emacsmirror/eide/README.md

 #### Options provided in customization

+##### Emacs-IDE group

 Emacs-IDE provides some options in customization.
 To edit them, click on right button over "menu" window, and select "Customize" in popup menu.

-At top level, you will find categories, and one specific option - called "Override Emacs settings" - that can globally disable all options in "Emacs settings" category, if disabled.
+At top level, you will find categories, and one specific option - called "Override Emacs settings" - that is enabled by default.
+If you disable it, all options under "Emacs settings" category will be globally disabled.
+If you keep it enabled, you can still disable any specific option under "Emacs settings".

-While other categories provide Emacs-IDE related options, "Emacs settings" category provide options that override standard Emacs behaviour:
+While other categories provide Emacs-IDE related options, "Emacs settings" category provides options that override standard Emacs behaviour.

+##### "Emacs settings" options

+Some standard Emacs settings are overridden because it really makes sense to change these settings when Emacs-IDE is used.
+Most of them are features for coding, and are part of what Emacs-IDE aims at providing.
+Some of them could just be considered as personal preferences, yet I believe they help for a better integration of Emacs-IDE, and get rid of some disturbing options that for some reason were chosen as the default behaviour of Emacs.

+The modified standard variables are explicitly mentioned in the customization.
+Besides basic variables, overridden settings are:

 * `F1`-`F12` key bindings, in order to provide easy access to basic IDE features (tags, cscope, grep, compilation...).
-* Cscope update policy, in order to add an automatic mode that will update the database only when a file is modified in Emacs.
+* Cscope update policy (`cscope-option-do-not-update-database` function), in order to add an automatic mode that will update the database only when a file is modified in Emacs.

 To save your settings, click on "Save for future sessions", and click on right button to exit customization.

+A few standard settings are also overridden without any option to avoid it, because keeping the default behaviour would be very annoying when using
+Emacs-IDE:

+* `inhibit-startup-screen t`
+* `tags-revert-without-query t`
+* `tags-case-fold-search nil`
+* `gdb-many-windows t`
+* `revert-without-query (quote (".*"))`

-#### Options provided by themes
+#### Color themes

 Emacs-IDE provides two color themes (`eide-dark` and `eide-light`).

-It also provides themes to customize some standard Emacs settings.
-I would recommend enabling the themes to Emacs beginners, because they enable useful options for coding and disable a few disturbing options.
-This is very subjective of course, but I believe that these settings can be useful for anyone.
-Advanced Emacs users may prefer to use their own customization.

-To enable these themes, click on right button over "menu" window, and select "Customize themes" in popup menu.
+To select one of these themes, or any other available theme, click on right button over "menu" window, and select "Customize themes" in popup menu.
-You can add one of the color themes (`eide-dark` or `eide-light`), and any of the following themes:

-* `eide-browsing`
-* `eide-coding`
-* `eide-display`
-* `eide-settings`
+Then you can select the theme you want.

+To save your choice, click on "Save theme settings", and click on right button to exit theme customization.

 ### Workspaces and projects